francesca-pizzighini/KnittingCounter/readme.md

 So I made it myself.

 The first thing I needed were 2 counters, one for rows and the other for stitches.
-I needed that the row counter could add or remove not only one, but 0,5 so i can count every needle done.
+I needed that the row counter could add or remove not only one, but 0.5 so i can count every needle done.
 And I wanted a minimal but good design.

+The last thing i added is the local storage: when you knit something rarely you are done in one session, so is extremely important that the website keep in memory the last action in the counter.

 ### Design inspiration
 Taking ispiration for design was essential for my work since I'm not very good creating new ones.